-Alberta Health Services (AHS) developed Critical Care Triage Protocols (adult and pediatric) as a planned and pre-determined provincewide approach to guide our response should the demand for life-sustaining critical care support become greater than the available resources either during the current COVID-19 pandemic, future pandemics, or other disasters.
+Alberta Health Services (AHS) developed Critical Care Triage Protocols (adult and paediatric) as a planned and pre-determined province wide approach to guide our response should the demand for life-sustaining critical care support become greater than the available resources either during a pandemic, or any other disaster that has the potential to overwhelm the healthcare system

-The triage protocol would only be activated when all available resources for critical care have been utilized and all other mitigations have been exhausted.
-If activated, triage will be provincial in scope; applicable to all health facilities and critical care units in Alberta.
+If activated, triage will be provincial in scope, applicable to all health facilities and critical care units in Alberta.

 The process of development included extensive consultation with AHS clinical ethics to embed ethical guiding principles, review of literature and existing protocols in other jurisdictions, and consultation with medical specialist groups, patient and family advisory, and patient advocacy groups.